 Weight: 167g | Dimensions: 153.8 x 72.3 x 8.3mm | OS: Android 8.0 | Screen size: 5.7-inch | Resolution: 2160 x 1080 | CPU: Snapdragon 450 1.8GHz | RAM: 4GB | Storage: 64GB w/ microSD | Battery: 3,000mAh | Rear camera: 12MP + 5MP | Front camera: 8MP

-Some of the most immediate of these include the new 18:9 aspect ratio across the G6 series, allowing for more vertical space when reading articles and a wider playing field when gaming or watching videos.
+Though its been superseded by the G7 series, last year's G6 range still has plenty to offer.
+Some of the most immediate premium features it boasts include an 18:9 aspect ratio, allowing for more vertical space when reading articles and a wider playing field when gaming or watching videos.

-Despite this aspect ratio change and a significant bump in screen-size, the handsets have kept to a similar size courtesy of a considerable thinning of the top and bottom bezels, resulting in a display-to-body ratio that brings the range comfortably into 2018.
+Despite this aspect ratio change and a significant bump in screen-size, the handsets have kept to a similar size courtesy of a considerable thinning of the top and bottom bezels, resulting in a display-to-body ratio that feels modern enough without entering notch territory.

 Another ‘premium’ trend that the series has adopted is a glass rear panel.
 This is an essential design point for handsets that offer wireless charging, but considering the G6 range doesn’t support this feature, it’s a purely aesthetic (and heavily smudge-laden) addition.
 It's exceptional fast-charging, and it’s a joy to see the G6 sporting the future-ready USB-C.